Hidden Gem Education ✨📚💡

 Finds: Fossilized coral, shark teeth, sponges, manatee bones

-Description: Offers a variety of fossilized finds along its shores.
+Description: This beach offers a variety of fossilized finds along its shores, appealing to a wide range of rockhounding interests.

 Location: Central Florida